Embed Code

 Etymology

-Inherited from Middle English gost, from Old English gāst, gǣst (breath, spirit, soul, ghost) (compare modern English Holy Ghost), from Proto-West Germanic *gaist, from Proto-Germanic *gaistaz, from Proto-Indo-European *ǵʰéysdos, derived from *ǵʰéysd- (anger, agitation).
+The noun is derived from Middle English gost, from Old English gāst, gǣst (breath, spirit, soul, ghost) (compare modern English Holy Ghost), from Proto-West Germanic *gaist, from Proto-Germanic *gaistaz, from Proto-Indo-European *ǵʰéysdos, from *ǵʰéysd- (anger, agitation).

 ...
 Read More